MrAllatta/teaching-portfolio/philosophy.md

 ## Teaching Computer Science: Tools, Ideas, and Power

 To me, computer science is less about syntax and more about **thinking clearly and building responsibly**.
-Students start with data, systems, and patterns--not just print statements and syntax rules.
+Students start with data, systems, and patterns---not just print statements and syntax rules.
 They build models, design algorithms, and explore the ethics of automation.
 They learn to explain their thinking, debug their logic, and collaborate on complex systems.

 My CS classrooms prioritize:
 - **Design-first thinking**: Students build from contracts and patterns, not spaghetti code.